tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/BigCommerce.md

 {{% alert title="Important" color="warning"%}}
 * Refunds are only available for card transactions.
-* Refer to the [refunds document](https://developers.payulatam.com/latam/en/payu-module-documentation/payu-operations/refunds-mp.html) for details by country.
+* Refer to the <a href="https://developers.payulatam.com/latam/en/payu-module-documentation/payu-operations/refunds-mp.html" target="_blank">refunds document</a> for details by country.
 {{% /alert %}}

 ## Testing the integration